tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/最佳实践/Logstash 接入 CKafka_intl_en.md

 The Logstash data processing pipeline can be divided into 3 stages: inputs → filters → outputs.

 1. Inputs: generate data.
 Inputs are data sources such as file, syslog, redis, and beats.
 2. Filters: modify and filter data.
 Filters are intermediate processing components in the Logstash data pipeline.
 They can modify events based on specific conditions.
-Some commonly-used filters are grok, mutate, drop, and clone.
+Some commonly used filters are grok, mutate, drop, and clone.
 3. Outputs: transfer data to other locations.
 An event can be transferred to multiple outputs, and the event ends when the transfer is completed.
-Elasticsearch is the most commonly-used output.
+Elasticsearch is the most commonly used output.

 In addition, Logstash supports encoding and decoding data, so you can specify data formats on the input and output ends.
 ![](https://mc.qcloudimg.com/static/img/17f1ac23a158b043091ebf48071f3a78/00.png)